razvanghibu-cpu/Ac_temp_Control_With_Linux_Data_Logger/README.md

 Attempted fixes that **didn't** work:
 - A 9V battery + 220Ω resistor for the servo — The buzzing did not stop,probably because it still was not enough power in the battery or the servo was overloaded.
-- Powering the DHT11 and servo from a second 9V battery — they were both curent starved.
+- Powering the DHT11 and servo from a second 9V battery — they were both current starved.

 **What actually fixed it:**
 Powering the DHT11 from Arduino 3.3V pin and the servo from the 5V pin.